margollo/margollo.github.io/_pages/talks.md

 ## Conference talks ##

+_Refining the negative solutions and varying the coefficient ring in the Modular Isomorphism Problem_
+Groups, Topology and Applications VI, _Bilbao, Spain, April 3rd - 4th 2025_

 _Units in group rings and representation theory of groups of prime order_
 Coloquio Latinoamericano de Algebra 2024 (Section Representation Theory), _Santiago, Chile, July 22nd - 26th 2024_